 - Slice ginger and turmeric into medallions, leaving the skin on.

 - In a small sauce pan, combine ginger, cinnamon, turmeric and water and bring to a boil.
-Reduce to a simmer for 10 min.
+Reduce to a simmer.
+Stir in sugar to taste (optional) until dissolved.
+Continue simmering for 10-15 min.
+Remove from heat and let cool.

 - To serve: